-Clontarf Energy is active in Bolivia through Petrolex SA, a wholly owned subsidiary.
+Clontarf Energy has been active in Bolivia since 2000 through Petrolex SA, a wholly owned subsidiary.
 Petrolex was acquired by our group in 2000.
 The group currently has two non-operated interests both of which are joint ventures with oil majors:

 Clontarf Energy has a 10 % working interest in this gas discovery located 90 kilometers southeast of the city of Santa Cruz de la Sierra.
 Our Operating partner is Chaco, controlled by the Bolivian state-owned oil company YPFB (El Dorado was formerly held by Pan American Energy, at the time an affiliate of BP)